 Symptoms and diagnosis

+Common symptoms of active lung TB are cough with sputum and blood at times, chest pains, weakness, weight loss, fever and night sweats.
 Many countries still rely on a long-used method called sputum smear microscopy to diagnose TB.
 Trained laboratory technicians look at sputum samples under a microscope to see if TB bacteria are present.
-With three such tests, diagnosis can be made within a day, but this test does not detect numerous cases of less infectious forms of TB.
+Microscopy detects only half the number of TB cases and cannot detect drug-resistance.

 TB and HIV